 A gemstone or gem (also called a precious or semi-precious stone) is a piece of attractive mineral, which?when cut and polished?is used to make jewelry or other adornments.
-However certain rocks, (such as lapis-lazuli) and organic materials (such as amber or jet) are not minerals, but are still used for jewelry, and are therefore often considered to be gemstones as well.
+However certain rocks, (such as lapis-lazuli) and organic materials (such as amber or jet) are not minerals, replica watches store but are still used for jewelry, and are therefore often considered to be gemstones as well.
 Most gemstones are hard, but some soft minerals are used in jewelry because of their lustre or other physical properties that have aesthetic value.
 Rarity is another characteristic that lends value to a gemstone.

 Gemstones are basically categorized based on of their crystal structure, specific gravity, refractive index, and other optical properties, such as pleochroism.
 The physical property of "hardness" is defined by the non-linear Moh?s scale of mineral hardness.
 Gemologists study these factors while valuing or appraising cut and polished gemstones.
 Gemological microscopic study of the internal structure is used to determine whether a gem is synthetic or natural by revealing natural fluid inclusions, and included partially melted exogenous crystals to demonstrate evidence of heat treatment to enhance colour.